- Early North America

 - M.A. and Ph.D.
 University of Pennsylvania

-Specializing in the history of women, gender, and sexuality along with Professors Alexander and Payne, Ann M. Little is an early North American historian and the author of Abraham in Arms: War and Gender in Colonial New England (Philadelphia: University of Pennsylvania Press 2007), and The Many Captivities of Esther Wheelwright (Yale University Press, 2016).
+Specializing in the history of women, gender, and sexuality along with Professor Sarah Payne, Ann M. Little is an early North American historian and the author of Abraham in Arms: War and Gender in Colonial New England (Philadelphia: University of Pennsylvania Press 2007), and The Many Captivities of Esther Wheelwright (Yale University Press, 2016).
 Wheelwright was an English girl taken captive by the Wabanaki in 1703 who became an Ursuline choir nun in Québec and the order's only foreign-born Mother Superior.
+Her life of service and prayer across three major cultures offers insight into the networks of women whose activities were central to the struggle to control North America.

 The Many Captivities of Esther Wheelwright was named the winner of the 2018 Albert B. Corey Prize/Prix Corey awarded jointly by the American and Canadian Historical Associations.
 In 2019, she was a guest co-editor for an issue of Early American Studies (17:4) in honor of Mary Maples Dunn, "Women and Religion in the Early Americas."

-Chapters from Abraham in Arms and from The Many Captivities of Esther Wheelwright were excerpted in Women's America: Refocusing the Past edited by Linda K. Kerber Cornelia Hughes Dayton and Jane Sherron DeHart (7th-9th ed.
-Oxford University Press 2010, 2016, & 2019) and in Major Problems in American Women's History(5th edition Cengage Learning edited by Sharon Block Ruth M. Alexander and Mary Beth Norton 2013).
-In addition to her scholarly work, Professor Little blogs about history feminism and the academic life at Historiann.
-You can find her on Twitter at @Historiann.
+Chapters from Abraham in Arms and from The Many Captivities of Esther Wheelwright were excerpted in Women's America: Refocusing the Past edited by Linda K. Kerber, Cornelia Hughes Dayton, and Jane Sherron DeHart (7th-9th ed.
+Oxford University Press 2010, 2016, & 2019) and in Major Problems in American Women's History(5th edition Cengage Learning edited by Sharon Block, Ruth M. Alexander, and Mary Beth Norton, 2013).
+In addition to her scholarly work, Professor Little kept a blog about history, feminism, and the academic life at Historiann from 2007-2018.

-Professor Little has appeared on the TLC show "Who Do You Think You Are" twice, first in 2015 with Tom Bergeron to help him understand more about his French Canadian roots, and more recently in 2018 with Jean Smart to talk about her ancestor who was accused of witchcraft.
+Professor Little has appeared on the TLC and NBC show "Who Do You Think You Are" three times, first in 2015 with Tom Bergeron to help him understand more about his French Canadian roots, and more recently in 2018 with Jean Smart to talk about her ancestor who was accused of witchcraft.
+The third appearance, recorded in winter 2020, has not aired yet on NBC.
 She was featured in the Fort Collins Coloradoan in the summer of 2018 in an article on "the TLC Show's Favorite CSU Professor."
-You can also see Professor Little on C-SPAN 3: American History TV delivering a lecture in her American Women's History class on October 22 2012 on the subject of Stays and Colonial-era Clothing.

 - 2016, The Many Captivities of Esther Wheelwright, Yale University Press, 304 pp.; winner of the Albert B. Corey Prize/Prix Corey from the American and Canadian Historical Associations, 2018.